Off the air, Fox News stars blasted the election fraud claims they peddled

 The following week, a producer for Ingraham sent a note conveying similar disgust.
 "This dominion s--- is going to give me a f---ing aneurysm."

-In answer questions from Dominion's attorneys under oath, former Fox Business host Lou Dobbs said he had never "seen any verifiable, tangible support" that Dominion was owned by a second voting-tech company Smartmatic.
+In answering questions from Dominion's attorneys under oath, former Fox Business host Lou Dobbs said he had never "seen any verifiable, tangible support" that Dominion was owned by a second voting-tech company Smartmatic.
 Yet that claim was repeatedly said on air by Fox hosts and guests.
-Dobbs also said he is aware of no evidence that Dominion rigged the election, according to Dominion's legal filings.
+Dobbs also said he was aware of no evidence that Dominion rigged the election, according to Dominion's legal filings.

 On the air, Dobbs was among the most muscular proponents of Trump's baseless claims of election fraud.
 He was forced out of Fox the day after Smartmatic filed its own $2.7 billion defamation case against the network.